Youth work courses

 We offer free public symposia and learning events that bring together researchers, policy makers and practitioners to discuss issues in the field of youth development.
-The goal is to bridge the latest research with implications for youth work practice, programs, policy and public education.
+We connect the latest research to implications for youth work practice, programs, policy and public education.

-Our upcoming symposium series is dedicated to equity and youth development.
+Our current symposium series is dedicated to equity and youth development.